Should Ontario Merge Its 36 Conservation Authorities Into 7 Regional Bodies?

 Official title: Proposed boundaries for the regional consolidation of Ontario’s conservation authorities

 Ontario wants to merge its 36 conservation authorities into 7 regional bodies.
 Why?
-The government says it'll speed up permits and cut costs.
-Right now, each authority has different rules, fees, and wait times—frustrating for builders and homeowners alike.
-The new regional authorities would still manage flood risks and issue permits, but under a new provincial agency's oversight.
+The government says it'll speed up building permits and cut red tape.
+Right now, each authority has different rules, fees, and wait times.
+The new regional authorities would still manage flood risks and protect watersheds—but with more consistent standards across the province.

 Why This Matters